chris-peterson/kekiri/README.md

 ## Supported Naming Conventions

-Kekiri supports both Pascal case conventions (e.g. `WhenDoingTheThing`) just as it does underscore convention (e.g. `When_doing_the_thing`).
+Kekiri supports both Pascal case conventions (e.g. `WhenDoingTheThing`) as it does underscore convention (e.g. `When_doing_the_thing`).

 ---

 ## Scenario Output

-Kekiri supports outputing the cucumber feature launguage.
+Kekiri supports outputing the cucumber text.
 The output settings are controlled via the `KEKIRI_OUTPUT` environment variable.

 Example: